 in a arrangement reminiscent of proper arthropod biramous appendages.
 Adding color to this similarity is the fact that in most taxa, these swimming appendages also seem to be house gas-exchange organs.

-Like the previous taxa, they retain and elaborate on specialized, sporting an anterior pair of "great appendages."
+Like the previous taxa, they retain and elaborate on specialized appendages, sporting an anterior pair of "great appendages."
 On the opposite end, they possess abdominal cerci (sensory (?) appendages) homologous (?) to those of arthropods.

 Radiodonta (Cambrian).
 (The derived "dinocarids."
 Commonly known as "anomalocarida" or "anomalocaridida," we embrace the phylogenetically defined (Liu et al., 2011) name of this monophyletic group.)
 The giant (0.5 m) top predators of the Cambrian.
-Morphologically similar to the swimming lobopodans but:
+Morphologically similar to less derived "dinocarids," but: